Kinoma/kinomajs/README.md

   ```
 3. Install the toolchain and `sysroot`.
 To set up the cross-compilation environment and libraries for your build target:

-	- For BeagleBlone, Raspberry Pi or Edison, see the document [Setup for Building for Embedded Devices](https://github.com/Kinoma/kinomajs/blob/master/doc/EmbeddedSetup.md)
+	- For BeagleBone, Raspberry Pi or Edison, see the document [Setup for Building for Embedded Devices](https://github.com/Kinoma/kinomajs/blob/master/doc/EmbeddedSetup.md)

 	- For Pine64, see the document [Setup for Building for Pine64](https://github.com/Kinoma/kinomajs/blob/master/doc/Pine64Setup.md)